nourtalaat/surfe-challenge/README.md

 yarn
 ```

-Then, to run the app locally, run the following command, it will be avaible at URL [http://localhost:3000](http://localhost:3000):
+Then, to run the app locally, run the following command, it will be available at URL [http://localhost:3000](http://localhost:3000):

 ```bash
 yarn start